Dungeonseeker/Hyprdotfiles/README.md

 wlogout with suspend & hibernate, wofi, an swww script to change wallpaper every 5 minutes, auto locking and screen power off and more.

+Also has a lock/DPMS inhitibor running with a nice indicator in waybay.
+Whenever anything is playing audio, lock/screen-off is disabled automatically.

 Everything is themed to look as coherent as possible.

 ![Alt text](screenshot.png?raw=true "Screenshot")